Skip to main content

 Description

-Grasses are a diverse group of monocot plants belonging to the family Poaceae, encompassing thousands of species found worldwide.
-They play a crucial ecological role, serving as a primary food source for many animals and contributing to soil stability.
-Grasses range from small lawn species to tall ornamental varieties and agricultural crops such as wheat, barley, and rye.
-The pollen produced by grasses is a common allergen responsible for seasonal allergic rhinitis, commonly known as hay fever, affecting millions of people globally.
+Grasses are a diverse group of plants in the family Poaceae, with thousands of species found worldwide.
+They range from small lawn species to tall ornamental varieties and agricultural crops like wheat, barley, and rye.
+Grass pollen is one of the most common causes of seasonal allergic rhinitis (hay fever), affecting millions of people globally.

 Grass illustration